MaraeMaps/MaraeMaps/reports/beta.md

 - Android Studio has a profiler that was used to profile CPU, memory and energy usage of app during use.

 Our app has access to 100% CPU.
 Our main observations were recorded on an emulated Pixel 3a API 32 on a MacBook Pro M1 (ARM).

-- Our CPU usage goes to an average of 63% on the launch of the Maps segment
+- Our CPU usage goes to an average of 63% on the launch of the Maps segment.
 - Density of Markers also affects our CPU usage, when there are over 1000 markers on screen, usage  spikes around 80% (See included picture), whereas when there are only 2 markers, uses only 40%.
-- Our CPU when clicking on a Marae also spikes it to 5%
+- Our CPU usage when clicking on a Marae also spikes to 5%.

 ![](profiler.png)